Meet Our Clinicians

 Practice Support

-Individual, Family & Group Counseling, and Equine-Assisted Psychotherapy Located in Houston, TX
+Psychotherapy & Life Coaching, and Equine-Assisted Experiences in Houston, TX

 We look forward to joining you, supporting you, and guiding you toward achieving your ultimate wellness goals.
-If you’re looking for Anxiety Therapy in Houston, schedule a consultation or contact us today.
+Feel free to schedule a consultation or contact us today.

 Our Accreditations & Affiliations